source-foundry/ufolint/README.md

 These tests are performed through a combination of public methods in the [ufoLib library](https://github.com/unified-font-object/ufoLib) (released by the authors of the UFO specification) and additional tests that are implemented in the ufolint application.  ufolint catches exceptions raised in the ufoLib public read methods for all *.plist file types and all ufoLib validations performed on *.glif files.
 These are returned to users with informative error messages that indicate the filepath(s) of concern and exit status code 1.

+# Install and Upgrade

+ufolint can be run locally or with remote CI testing services.

 ## Local Install and Upgrade

 Use the command: